 - The anticipated enrollee health care cost of the portion of the county it proposes to serve is similar to the area of the county that will be excluded from the service area.
 For example, if the MA organization is requesting a service area reduction (creating a new partial county) the organization can demonstrate its anticipated cost of care (in the partial county area) by using data from the previous year of MA contracting comparing the health care costs of its enrollees in the excluded area to those in the area of the county it proposes to serve; and - The racial and economic composition of the population in the portion of the county it wants to serve is comparable to the excluded portion of the county.
-For example, the MA organization can use U.S. census data to show the demographic make-up of the included portion of the county as compared to the excluded portion.
+For example, the

+MA organization can use U.S. census data to show the demographic make-up of the included portion of the county as compared to the excluded portion.

-Note that the existence of other MA organizations in the same county with adequate provider networks could contribute evidence that it would be discriminatory to approve a partial county service area.
+Note that the existence of other MA plans operating in the entire county may provide evidence that approving a partial county service area application would be discriminatory.

-150.3.3 Best Interests of Beneficiaries
+140.3.3 -Best Interests of Beneficiaries

-In order for CMS to determine whether a partial county is in the best interest of beneficiaries, an MA organization must provide reasonable documentation to support this premise.
-Supporting documentation could include data obtained from enrollee satisfaction surveys, grievance and appeal files; and utilization files.
+In order for CMS to determine whether a partial county is in the best interest of beneficiaries, an MA organization must provide reasonable documentation to support their request.
+Supporting documentation could include data obtained from enrollee satisfaction surveys, grievance and appeal files, or utilization information.

-It is never acceptable for an MA organization to devise an MA plan service area that excludes portions of a county because it believes enrollees with anticipated higher health care costs or needs reside in the excluded portions of the county.
+An MA organization may not create a service area that excludes portions of a county because it believes enrollees with anticipated higher health care costs or needs reside in the excluded portions of the county.